Second Street Players

 retire.
 The only obstacle to each of the ladies’ secret endeavors is Dot, who wants to stay up all night and party with the girls.
 So they make sure they ply her with plenty of party favors, and Dot proceeds to pass out.
 The ladies move Dot’s lifeless body from floor to closet to room, as the bottles tip up, the secrets spill out and the men sneak in.
 The madcap, door-slamming chaos comes to a head when Dot wakes up and discovers her girls’ weekend is full of men!
 MAY 8-9-10 & MAY 15-16-17, 2026

-Gypsy (synopsis from Concord) – Regarded by many theatre professionals as the finest musical every created, Gypsy is the ultimate tale of an ambitious stage mother fighting for her daughters’ success – while secretly yearning for her own.
+Gypsy (synopsis from Concord) – Regarded by many theatre professionals as the finest musical ever created, Gypsy is the ultimate tale of an ambitious stage mother fighting for her daughters’ success – while secretly yearning for her own.
 Set all across America in the 1920s and 30s, when vaudeville was dying and burlesque was born, Arthur Laurents’ landmark show explores the world of two-bit show business with brass, humor, heart and sophistication.
 The celebrated score by Jule Styne and Stephen Sondheim boasts one glorious hit after another, including “Everything’s Coming Up Roses,” Let Me Entertain You,” “Some People,” “You’ll Never Get Away from Me,” “ If Momma Was Married,” “all I Need Is the Girl,” “You Gotta Get a Gimmick,” “Small World,” and “Together Wherever We Go.”
 JUL 10-11-12 & JUL 17-18-19, 2026

 Ken Ludwig’s Baskerville: A Sherlock Holmes Mystery (synopsis from Concord) – Get your deerstalker cap on – the plays afoot!
 Comedic genius Ken Ludwig (Lend Me a Tenor, Moon Over Buffalo) transforms Arthur Conan Doyle’s classic The Hound of the Baskervilles into a murderously funny adventure.
 Sherlock Holmes is on the case.
 The male heirs of the Baskerville line are being dispatched one by one.
 To find their ingenious killer, Holmes and Watson must brave the desolate moors before a family curse dooms its newest heir.
 Watch as our intrepid investigators try to escape a dizzying web of clues, silly accents, disguises, and deceit as five actors deftly portray more than forty characters.
 Does a wild hellhound prowl the moors of Devonshire?
 Can our heroes discover the truth in time?
 Join the fun and see how are from elementary the truth can be.